jpfulton/blog/content/blog/2023-07-02-publish-to-azure-swa/index.md

 is fairly straight forward.
 The Azure product team made things easy on us.

 ## Table of Contents

+## Prerequisits

+This article makes a few assumptions as prerequisits to following this guide.

+- An [Azure](https://azure.microsoft.com/en-us) account and subscription are already in place
+- A [GitHub](https://github.com/) account already exists
+- A repository exists with a [Gatsby](https://www.gatsbyjs.com/) website that builds and is ready to deploy is already in place

 ## Azure Configuration